The History of the Minivan

 At CarHub we are true car people.
 That means that our jaws drop equally when we see luxury vehicles and vehicles that just make sense.
 Let’s face it: the vast majority of us won’t be taking our vehicles on the Autobahn any time so practicality goes a long way towards satisfying our buying decisions.
 That’s why we’ve always had such a soft spot for the stalwarts of cargo and people moving: the minivan.
-That’s also why two of our favourite vehicles on the CarHub lots are consistently the Chrysler Grand Caravan and the Chrysler Pacifica and they remain two standouts in the roll call of 2021 minivans.
+That’s also why two of our favourite vehicles on the CarHub lots are consistently the Chrysler Grand Caravan and the Chrysler Pacifica and they remain two standouts in the roll call of 2021 best minivans in Canada.

 We can get all wispy and emotional in our nostalgia when we think back on minivans throughout the years as well.
 So many memories of road trips, picnics, and little league games!
 So how about a jaunt down memory lane with a true game-changer?
 Let’s take a look back at the history of the minivan.

 It’s tough to imagine the world without minivans but in the grand scheme of automobiles, the minivan is a relatively new addition.
 The minivan launched into the world and sent shockwaves through the car industry a mere 38 years ago and as the story goes, it was a bit of a hail mary attempt for an ailing Chrysler.